-9.h BALANCE SHEET BY MATURITY
+9.i BALANCE SHEET BY MATURITY

 The table below gives a breakdown of the balance sheet by contractual maturity.
-The maturity of financial assets and liabilities at fair value through profit or loss within the trading portfolio is deemed to be "undetermined" insofar as these instruments are intended to be sold or redeemed before their contractual maturity dates.
-The maturities of variable-income financial
+The maturity of financial assets and liabilities at fair value through profit or loss within the trading portfolio is deemed to be undetermined insofar as these instruments are intended to be sold or redeemed before their contractual maturity dates.
+The maturities of variable- income financial assets classified as available-for-sale, hedging derivatives, remeasurement adjustments on interest-rate risk hedged portfolios and undated subordinated debt are also deemed to be undetermined.